twitter/communitynotes/content/faq.md

 {{< expand "Can people be removed from the Community Notes program?
 What if someone is writing harmful content in their notes?" >}}

 All contributors and all Community Notes contributions are subject to the Twitter Rules.
-Failure to abide by the rules can result in removal from the Community Notes pilot, and/or other remediations.
+Failure to abide by the rules can result in removal from the Community Notes program, and/or other remediations.

 If you believe a note may have violated the Twitter Rules, you can report it by clicking or tapping the ••• menu on a note, and then selecting "Report”, or by using [this form](https://help.twitter.com/en/forms/birdwatch).